Music: Machinae Supremacy

 - Determinator: "Hero", among others.

-- Digital Piracy Is Evil: Averted as they owe their success to the internet and filesharing, as well as their reaction to the infamous Pirate Bay case to which they proudly proclaimed their support for the defendants and their website.
+- Digital Piracy Is Okay: They owe their success to the Internet and filesharing, as well as their reaction to the infamous Pirate Bay case to which they proudly proclaimed their support for the defendants and their website.

 - Moreover, their show at the Assembly is an official free release which can be obtained in high quality through a torrent on The Pirate Bay, uploaded by the band itself.